 For rock and roll lovers, it was the live music venue in Maryland.
 And it’s easy to see why, with performances from Guns N’ Roses, Ozzy Osbourne, and the like.
 Joan Jett even filmed part of the I Love Rock and Roll video at Hammerjack’s.

-In 1997 Hammerjack’s moved to make room for the construction of Ravens Stadium, but they didn’t go far.
-The venue has been reimagined and reopened twice since then, and today is home to the ultimate Ravens Tailgate parties as well as a 2,500 person concert space, club, and beer garden.
+In 1997, Hammerjack’s moved to make room for the construction of Ravens Stadium, but they didn’t go far.
+The venue has been reimagined and reopened twice since then, and today is home to the ultimate Ravens Tailgate parties as well as a 2,500-person concert space, club, and beer garden.

-10. Powerplant Live!
+11. Powerplant Live!

 34 Market Pl, Baltimore, MD 21202

 Power Plant Live! isn’t technically a concert venue.
-It’s more of an entertainment district, but we’d be remiss if we didn’t mention it, as they host some stellar, often free, outdoor concerts.
+It’s more of an entertainment district, but we’d be remiss if we didn’t mention it, as they host some stellar, often free, outdoor concerts

-This summer is full of entertainment including Hot Country Nights – featuring local country artists, Friday Night Live! – a weekly concert spotlighting a different artist and different musical genre each week, and even a 90’s themed bar crawl.
+This summer is full of entertainment including Hot Country Nights,featuring local country artists and Friday Night Live!,a weekly concert spotlighting a different artist and different musical genre each week, and even a 90’s themed bar crawl.
+In short, there’s something for every music lover at Power Plant Live!

-11. The Music Center at Strathmore
+12. The Music Center at Strathmore

 5301 Tuckerman Ln, North Bethesda, MD 20852

-Sometimes Strathmore puts on world-class talent, and sometimes they act as a launch pad for local artists.
-From rock, to opera, and everything in between, you’re sure to find music for any taste at this favorite Maryland concert venue.
+Sometimes, Strathmore puts on world-class talent, and sometimes, they act as a launch pad for local artists.
+From rock to opera and everything in between, you’re sure to find music for any taste at this favorite Maryland concert venue.

-12. Baltimore Symphony Orchestra
+13. Baltimore Symphony Orchestra

 1212 Cathedral St, Baltimore, MD 21201